andrew-milovidov/homelight/README.md

 #homelight

-This is a small project for intelligent control on led strip by generatin PWM signals to mosfet keys.
+This is a small project for intelligent control on led strip by generating PWM signals to mosfet keys.
 It uses 2 channels for control 2 led strips.

 #IDE